axelerant/testimonials-widget/readme.txt

 }
 `

+= 50.
+Example to set widget gradient background color = Look in the final HTML source code of your webpage for the unique testimonial widget class identifier.
+In our case, it's `.testimonialswidget_testimonials3`.

+Then write CSS like the following.

+`
+.testimonialswidget_testimonials3 {
+	background-image: linear-gradient(to bottom right, #FFEF87 0%, #EFEFEF 100%);
+}
+`

+There you have it, you've changed the color behind the widget to a light gradient gold.

+A special thanks to [inode86](http://wordpress.org/support/topic/gradient-background-color?replies=2) for this suggestion.

 = I'm still stuck, how can I get help? =
 Visit the [support forum](http://wordpress.org/support/plugin/testimonials-widget) and ask your question.